slingr-stack/quickbooks-payments-package/README.md

 - Shortcuts for the REST API

-In most cases the provided helpers and events are enough, but if you need to use the QuickBooks Payments REST API you should go to their documentation for [API explorer](https://developer.intuit.com/app/developer/qbpayments/docs/api/resources/all-entities/bankaccounts).
+In most cases, the provided helpers and events are enough, but if you need to use the QuickBooks Payments REST API you should go to their documentation for [API explorer](https://developer.intuit.com/app/developer/qbpayments/docs/api/resources/all-entities/bankaccounts).